wix-incubator/sentry-monitor/README.md

 Sentry Monitor is configured with a list of projects and their associated `filters`.
 Each filter contains an array of `searchTerms`.
 The projects are your Sentry projects, and the filters are ways to reduce the overload of events and group them into areas.
 For example, you might have a filter called `ui` that contains `searchTerms: ['module_1', 'component_x']` because the UI developer(s) on your team are particularly interested in monitoring events that have `module_1` or `component_x` in their text (because Sentry events contain the stack trace, this is an easy way to filter by location in the source).
 You might have another filter called `infra` and another filter `all` for a broad overview.
 (They can overlap, each filter will contain all the data that matches its search terms.
 For the `all` filter, just pass an empty string as the only item in the `searchTerms` array).

+`filters` have an optional `tags` argument for higher-resolution reporting in New Relic.
+If you pass a `tags` array as part of your `filter` config, the events will be grouped by issue AND all of the tags.
+For example, you might pass `release` and `os.name` as tags (assuming they exist) and you'll be able to analyze issue trends down to the release and OS level.
+Note: This data will not be passed to Anodot, just to New Relic.

 ## What You End Up With

 For each project/filter, the following data is reported to New Relic every five minutes.
 The data will be available for querying in the Insights application under the type `SentryMonitoring`.

 1. Total Event Count: Number of events that occurred in the last five minutes that meet the filter criteria
-1. Sentry issues that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes matching this issue.
+1. Sentry issues that occurred in the last five minutes along with a link to Sentry, a description, and the number of actual events that occurred in the last five minutes matching this issue (and set of tags, if specified).

 For each project/filter, the following data is reported to Anodot every five minutes: